matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     "uri": <Authorization Request URI OR service selection URI>
   }

-The home server acts as a 'confidential' client for the purposes of OAuth2.
+The homeserver acts as a 'confidential' client for the purposes of OAuth2.
 If the uri is a ``sevice selection URI``, it MUST point to a webpage which prompts the user to choose which service to authorize with.
 On selection of a service, this MUST link through to an ``Authorization Request URI``.
-If there is only 1 service which the home server accepts when logging in, this indirection can be skipped and the "uri" key can be the ``Authorization Request URI``.
+If there is only 1 service which the homeserver accepts when logging in, this indirection can be skipped and the "uri" key can be the ``Authorization Request URI``.

 The client then visits the ``Authorization Request URI``, which then shows the OAuth2 Allow/Deny prompt.
 Hitting 'Allow' returns the ``redirect URI`` with the auth code.
-Home servers can choose any path for the ``redirect URI``.
-The client should visit the ``redirect URI``, which will then finish the OAuth2 login process, granting the home server an access token for the chosen service.
+Homeservers can choose any path for the ``redirect URI``.
+The client should visit the ``redirect URI``, which will then finish the OAuth2 login process, granting the homeserver an access token for the chosen service.
-When the home server gets this access token, it verifies that the cilent has authorised with the 3rd party, and can now complete the login.
+When the homeserver gets this access token, it verifies that the cilent has authorised with the 3rd party, and can now complete the login.
 The OAuth2 ``redirect URI`` (with auth code) MUST respond with either new credentials, the next stage of the login process, or a standard error response.

-For example, if a home server accepts OAuth2 from Google, it would return the Authorization Request URI for Google::
+For example, if a homeserver accepts OAuth2 from Google, it would return the Authorization Request URI for Google::

   {